ddsbook/blog/2015/drafts/gettingintozones.md

 }
 ```

-Those are the only two function in the package.
-The `.onAttach` sets up a V8 JavaScript context for `parse_zone` to use and loads the slightly modified `zoneparser.js` `[browserified](https://cran.rstudio.org/web/packages/V8/vignettes/npm.html) JavaScript file which makes the function`zonefile.parse()\` available to the context.
+Those are the only two functions in the package.
+The `.onAttach` sets up a V8 JavaScript context for `parse_zone` to use and loads the slightly modified `zoneparser.js` [browserified](https://cran.rstudio.org/web/packages/V8/vignettes/npm.html) JavaScript file which makes the function `zonefile.parse()` available to the context.

 The `parse_zone` function takes in a file path to a zone file and returns a parsed structure.
 And, it's as easy to use as: